Overview

 ## Related

-* [Engine-Builder-LLM reference config](/engines/engine-builder-llm/engine-builder-config): Complete configuration options.
+* [Configure Engine-Builder-LLM deployments](/engines/engine-builder-llm/engine-builder-config): Complete build and runtime options.

-* [Custom engine builder](/engines/engine-builder-llm/custom-engine-builder): Custom model.py implementation.
+* [Build custom inference logic](/engines/engine-builder-llm/custom-engine-builder): Custom model.py implementation.

-* [Quantization guide](/engines/performance-concepts/quantization-guide): `FP8`/`FP4` trade-offs and hardware requirements.
+* [Choose a quantization format](/engines/performance-concepts/quantization-guide): FP8/FP4 trade-offs and hardware requirements.